Battle of the Brazos: Football

 The competitive peak of the series between Baylor and Texas A&M most likely occurred between 1960 and 1990 during which time Baylor won 13 games, A&M won 16 games, and two games ended in ties.
 During that same time period 18 of the 31 games played saw the final margin of victory to be 7 points or less.
 Texas Football magazine voted the 1986 game between the schools the Game of the Decade of the 80s in the Southwest Conference.
 Baylor led the game 17–0 in the 1st half and was positioned to score again when the Texas A&M defense was able to stop the Bears with a goal line stand.
 The Aggies came back in the final minutes with an 80-yard drive resulting in a touchdown and a 31–30 victory.
 The victory allowed them to claim the SWC Championship and advance to the Cotton Bowl for a second straight year. while Baylor finished in 2nd and ended the year with a victory over Colorado in the Bluebonnet Bowl.

 Another exciting game was the 1978 contest in which little-known Baylor freshman Walter Abercrombie rushed for 207 yards in a 24–6 Baylor win in College Station.
 The 207 yards were a then NCAA record for rushing yardage in an initial game.
 In the 1980 contest Baylor won by the score of 46–7, going on that year to win the SWC Championship by a record 3 games and garnering a berth in the Cotton Bowl, where they were beaten by Alabama.

 The thrilling 1986 A&M win began a period of domination in the series, in which Baylor did not beat A&M for 18 seasons (17 losses and a tie in 1990).
 The most lopsided match in the history of the rivalry occurred in 2003 when the Aggies routed the Bears by a score of 73–10.
 However, in 2004 an underdog Baylor Bear team defeated the No. 16 ranked Aggies 35–34 in overtime at Floyd Casey Stadium when the Bears converted a dramatic 2-point conversion on the final play of the game to earn their first win over the Aggies since 1985.
 The rivalry again became bitter in 2005 when the Aggies completed two fourth down conversions to win at home 16–13 in overtime.

 The Baylor Bears defeated the Aggies for the second time in 5 years in 2008.
 Baylor has won 2 of the last 4 series games in Waco (2004 & 2008).
 In 2011 Texas A&M won the probable final meeting for the foreseeable future.
-With A&M's decision to leave the Big 12 Conference following the 2011 season, resumption of the series is not likely at this point unless the two schools meet in a post season bowl game.
+With A&M's decision to leave the Big 12 Conference following the 2011 season (plus Baylor filing a lawsuit to prevent the Aggies' departure), resumption of the series is not likely at this point unless the two schools meet in a post season bowl game.